onflow/flow/roadmap/state_sync_protocol/state-sync-protocol.md

 3. Execution Results *must* be deterministic (if two Execution nodes get the same result after executing a block, they must generate the same Execution Result).
 This implies that we need a protocol-level specification of how Trie Updates should be ordered.
 The current convention is that reads / writes are deterministically ordered by their respective register IDs.
 4. Note that it's possible for the blob trees of two distinct Execution Data objects to contain overlapping nodes.
 We should be careful not to purge any blobs from the sealed Execution Data's blob tree.
 5. We could avoid all of this by waiting until an Execution Result is sealed before initiating the download of its Execution Data, but we choose to eagerly download data in order to achieve lower latency.
-6. These are motivated and specified in Section 3.10 of [Introduction to Reliable and Secure Distributed Programming](https://www.distributedprogramming.net/).